dragosroua/CellKit/Documentation/Examples/AdvancedConfigurations.md

 // Usage in your table view controller override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
-    let cell = tableView.dequeueReusableCell(withIdentifier: "CellKit", for: indexPath) as!
-CellKit let newData = items[indexPath.row]
+    let cell = tableView.dequeueReusableCell(withIdentifier: "MetaCellKit", for: indexPath) as!
+MetaCellKit let newData = items[indexPath.row]

     // Get the old data if this is an update